 What is the sugar content of Remedy Kombucha?

-Not much.
-We use raw sugar to brew our kombucha because it is essential food for the culture, however nearly all of it consumed during the fermentation process, leaving only 0.1 gram per 100ml.
+Remedy is naturally free from sugar.
+There is no sugar left in the final product.
+While we use raw sugar to brew our kombucha because it is essential food for the culture, however all of it consumed during the fermentation process.
 It’s important to look after your gut health and we believe a kombucha that is low in sugar (and high in live organic acids and healthy bacteria) will do just that.
-After the fermentation is complete, we sweeten the kombucha with a small amount of stevia and a naturally occurring nectar known as erythritol, both certified organic of course.
 Sarah Wilson, author and blogger behind I Quit Sugar, is one of many respected health and wellness experts who drinks and recommends Remedy.